renovatebot/renovate/docs/configuration.md

     --recreate-closed [boolean]          Recreate PRs even if same ones were closed previously --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --pr-creation <string>               When to create the PR for a branch.
 Values: immediate, not-pending, status-success.
     --automerge <string>                 What types of upgrades to merge to base branch automatically.
-Values: none, minor or any
+Values: none, patch, minor or any
     --automerge-type <string>            How to automerge - "branch-merge-commit", "branch-push" or "pr".
 Branch support is GitHub-only
     --lazy-grouping [boolean]            Use group names only when multiple dependencies upgraded --group-name <string>                Human understandable name for the dependency group